spotinst/help/src/docs/administration/organizations/README.md

 ## Get your Organization ID

 1. In the console, click on the User icon and click Settings.
-2. Under the Organization tab, click General.
-The Organization ID is displayed.
+2. You will be automatically presented with the General Details pane under Organization.
+Within the My Organization section you can find your Organization ID.

 <img src="/administration/_media/organizations-accounts-02.png" width="400" height="155" />